vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 A shared services cluster is just a Tanzu Kubernetes Grid workload cluster used for shared services.
 It can be provisioned using the standard CLI command tanzu cluster create, or through Tanzu Mission Control.
 Each Tanzu Kubernetes Grid instance can have only one shared services cluster.

-**Note:** This document demonstrates the deployment of shared services and workload clusters through Tanzu Mission Control.

 The procedure for deploying a shared service cluster is essentially the same as the procedure for deploying a workload cluster.
 The only difference is that you add a `tanzu-services` label to the shared services cluster to indicate its cluster role.
 This label identifies the shared services cluster to the management cluster and workload clusters.

 Shared services cluster use the custom ADC tanzu-ako-for-shared created earlier to apply the network settings similar to management cluster.
-This is enforced by applying the AVI_LABEL `type:shared` while deploying the shared services cluster.
+This is enforced by applying the NSXALB_LABEL `type:shared` while deploying the shared services cluster. <p>     **Note:** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
+If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Management Cluster in the **No proxy list**, as described in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html).

 1. To deploy a shared services cluster, navigate to the **Clusters** tab and click **Create Cluster**.